Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Discovering diverse near-optimal policies

 \subsection{Multi-objective alternatives}

 We conclude this section by discussing two alternative approaches for balancing the QD trade-off, which we later compare empirically with the CMDP approach.
-First, consider a \textbf{multi-objective MDP} that combines the diversity objective with the extrinsic reward as
+First, consider a \textbf{linear combination} method that combines the diversity objective with the extrinsic reward as

 where $c_e, c_d$ are fixed weights that balance the diversity objective and the extrinsic reward.
-We note that the solution of such a multi-objective MDP cannot be a solution to a CMDP in general.
+We note that the solution of such a linear combination MDP cannot be a solution to a CMDP in general.
 I.e., it is not possible to find the optimal dual variables $\mu^*,$ plug them into \cref{eq:convex_constraint_lagrange} and simply solve the resulting (unconstrained) MDP.
-Such an approach ignores the fact that the dual variables must be a `best-response' to the policy and is referred to as the "scalarization fallacy" in \citep[Section 4]{cmdpblog}.

-While multi-objective MDPs have been used in prior QD-RL papers \citep{hong2018diversity,masood2019diversity,parker2020effective,gangwani2020harnessing,peng2020non,pmlr-v97-zhang19q}, we now outline a few potential advantages for using CMDPs.
+Such an approach ignores the fact that the dual variables must be a `best-response' to the policy and is referred to as the "scalarization fallacy" in \citep{cmdpblog}.
+We now outline a few potential advantages for using CMDPs.
 First, the CMDP formulation guarantees that the policies that we find are near optimal (satisfy the constraint).
-Secondly, the weighting coefficient in multi-objective MDPs has to be tuned, where in CMDPs it is adapted.
+Secondly, the weighting coefficient in linear combination MDPs has to be tuned, where in CMDPs it is adapted.
 This is particularly important in the context of maximizing diversity while satisfying reward.
+Next, consider a \textbf{hybrid approach} that combines a linear combination MDP with a CMDP as